-Afghanistan’s Taliban Order Women To Cover Up Head To Toe - The Yeshiva World
+Afghanistan’s Taliban Order Women to Cover Up Head to Toe - The Yeshiva World

 A spokeswoman from Pangea, an Italian non-governmental organization that has assisted women for years in Afghanistan, said the new decree would be particularly difficult for them to swallow since they had lived in relative freedom until the Taliban takeover.

 “In the last 20 years, they have had the awareness of human rights, and in the span of a few months have lost them,” Silvia Redigolo said by telephone.
-“It’s dramatic to (now) have a life that doesn’t exist,” she said.
+“It’s dramatic to (now) have a life that doesn’t exist.”

 Girls have been banned from school beyond grade 6 in most of the country since the Taliban’s return.
 Universities opened earlier this year in much of the country, but since taking power the Taliban edicts have been erratic.
 While a handful of provinces continued to provide education to all, most provinces closed educational institutions for girls and women.